How to choose Fiduciary Financial Advisor

 "Financial companies often pay advisers more to promote certain products rather than to recommend what is best for their customers.
 That incentive creates what is known as a conflict of interest.
-And conflicts of interests sometimes can cause advisers to give bad advice."
+And conflicts of interest sometimes can cause advisers to give bad advice."

 US Department of Labor